 - Theft deterrents lower rates – Driving a car with a theft deterrent system can help lower your rates.
 Theft prevention devices like GM’s OnStar, tamper alarm systems and vehicle immobilizers all hinder car theft.

 - Increase deductibles and save – Coverage for physical damage, also known as collision and other-than-collision, is used to repair damage to your Honda.
 Examples of covered claims are collision with another vehicle, damage from fire, and rolling your vehicle.
 Deductibles for physical damage are how much you are willing to pay if you file a covered claim.
 The more you’re willing to pay, the lower your rates will be for Accord insurance.

-Insuring your fleet can be pricey, but there are discounts available to cut the cost considerably.
+Insuring your Honda Accord, or any other vehicle in your fleet, can be pricey, but there are discounts available to cut the cost down considerably.
 A few discounts will automatically apply at quote time, but lesser-known reductions have to be manually applied before you get the savings.